jthomperoo/simple-proxy/README.md

 ## Features

-- Supports HTTP and HTTPS.
+- HTTP and HTTPS.
-- Supports choosing which port.
+- Can choose which port to run on.
-- Supports printing binary version number.
-- Supports specifying paths to certificate and private key file to use.
+- Can specify paths to certificate and private key file to use.
 - Logs each proxied connection.
-- Supports log options can be supplied using `glog`.
+- Log options can be supplied using `glog`.
   - Can choose the log verbosity with the `-v` flag.
   - Can choose to log to a file.
+- Basic authentication.
+- Can log request headers.
+- Can log failed authentication attempt details.
+- Printing version number.

 ## Install